MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 8. Sign out from the Azure portal and sign back in using the same account.
 (This step is necessary in order for the license assignment to take effect.)

-    >**Note**: At this point, you assigned Azure Active Directory Premium P2 licenses to all user accounts you will be using in this lab.
+    >**Note**: At this point, you assigned Microsoft Entra ID Premium P2 licenses to all user accounts you will be using in this lab.
 Be sure to sign out and then sign back in.

 #### Task 5: Configure Azure MFA settings.

 In this task, you will configure MFA and enable MFA for aaduser1.

-1. In the Azure portal, navigate back to the **AdatumLab500-04** Azure Active Directory tenant blade.
+1. In the Azure portal, navigate back to the **AdatumLab500-04** Microsoft Entra ID tenant blade.

-    >**Note**: Make sure you are using the AdatumLab500-04 Azure AD tenant.
+    >**Note**: Make sure you are using the AdatumLab500-04 Microsoft Entra ID tenant.

-2. On the **AdatumLab500-04** Azure Active Directory tenant blade, in the **Manage** section, click **Security**.
+2. On the **AdatumLab500-04** Microsoft Entra ID tenant blade, in the **Manage** section, click **Security**.

 3. On the **Security \| Getting started** blade, in the **Manage** section, click **Multifactor authentication**.